d3vsupp0r7/android/OrariTreni/README.md

 This is a simple project to simulate a train journey related operations within an Android application.

+**NOTE:**
+This application is intented as example/educational scope.

 ## Getting started
 *TO_DO*